 —You aim to give me eternal life and thus make me prevail over death.
 Can I posit this as your intention? —he asks me perplexed studying me and the situation intently.

-As I approach him, the look in his dark eyes begins to get lost in his face’s reflection in the chromed blade of the knife.
-His breathing turns agitated and fast; I can almost hear his heartbeats.
+As I approach him, the look in his dark eyes begins to get lost in his face’s reflection over the chromed blade of the knife.
+His breathing turns agitated and rapid; I can almost hear his heartbeats coming out of his chest.
 His eyes, whose pupils still fixed in the knife, seem liquid.

-I grasp the wrist of my metallic gloved right hand for a moment, holding, in turn, the knife handle as I revolve it around its own axis.
+I grasp the wrist of my metallic gloved right hand for a moment, holding, in turn, the knife handle as I revolve it around the wrist axis.
 I seek to bring it the same dexterity required to wield a brush.
-The joint rattles and then, our eyes collide again.
+I push back the metal hand without letting go of the knife until the joint rattles and then, our eyes collide again.
 Like the first time.

-—You're too vicious for being God, and I'm too naive for being Lucifer —he says finally laying his head on my chest.
+—You're too vicious to be God, and I'm too naive to be Lucifer —he says finally approaching and laying his head down on my chest.

 While he remains in my arms, he settles among these trying to soothe me with his mere presence.
 The wan daylight is getting scarcer, dying and dying, little by little.
-He makes a vain attempt to take my right hand to disarming me, act to which, I immediately react with a subtle headshake in disapproval.
+He makes a vain attempt to take my right hand to disarm me, an act to which I immediately react with a subtle headshake in disapproval.

 —That's right, Constantine.
 Our friendship shall prevail.
 Don't hesitate about that.
 This pursues the perpetuity of our devotion, and the only way to achieve it is by closing this circle we opened together.
 You need to believe in me again in the same way I need to believe in you.
 Again.